 Jacque Salomon was born and raised on the ancestral lands of the Lenape people commonly known as Manhattan, New York.
 She now resides on the ancestral land of the Akimel O’odham and Piipaash people referred to as Phoenix, AZ where she co-founded Seeds To Inspire Foundation 501(c)(3).

 Jacque is an ACLM HEAL Initiative Committee Member, a Collaborator Member to JIVINITI Coalition, Supporter of Project Gaia, Collaborator/Supporter to Let Our Ancestors Rest Campaign, Founding Board Member of SimpleVeg, Board Member for Eat for the Earth 501(c)(3), Former Pod Advisory Committee Member for PlantPure Communities and proud Community Liaison to Stand Up ASU student club.
 She shares her work and healing journey through her speaking and supports individuals as a Spiritual Life Coach.

 photo credit: Paulann Egelhoff

-Jacque has had a profound healing journey that has resulted in shedding a remarkable 164 lbs.
-Through a whole foods, plant-based lifestyle, meditation, yoga, and psycho-spiritual remediation, she not only arrested chronic diseases but reversed Type 2 Diabetes, Hypertension, Gastroesophageal Reflux Disease (GERD), and a Somatic Disorder called Psychogenetic Non-Epileptic Seizures (PNES).
-Jacque has witnessed remarkable healing in her family as well.
-Realizing the profound power we have over our own health as well as the sovereignty she regained over her own body and well-being, she is determined to bring her story and support to marginalized communities.
+Jacque’s profound healing journey has resulted in shedding a remarkable 164 lbs.
+Through a Whole Plant Foods Lifestyle, meditation, yoga, and psycho-spiritual remediation, she arrested and reversed chronic diseases such as Type 2 Diabetes, Hypertension and GERD.
+Realizing the profound power we have over our own health, as well as the sovereignty she regained over her own body and well-being, Jacque is determined to bring her story and support to marginalized communities.
 Those challenged with health inequity and disparity are most at-risk for future pandemics and climate destabilization.

 My Vegan Story